MPI-Dortmund/tomotwin-cryoet/docs/tutorials/tut01_reference.rst

  .. note::

-    For easy identification of your reference particle we recommend to use low-pass filter to 60 angstroms and/or denoising (be sure it has the same pixel size of the tomogram you will pick on).
+    For easy identification of your reference particle we recommend to use low-pass filter to 60Å and/or denoising (be sure it has the same pixel size of the tomogram you will pick on).

  .. prompt:: bash $

     napari lp60/d01t15.mrc

-2. Select add_layer tab of the boxmanager toolkit (lower right corner).
-Press the button for 'Create particle layer'
+2. Select :guilabel:`add_layer` tab of the boxmanager toolkit (lower right corner).
+Press the button for :guilabel:`Create particle layer`.

-3. Switch to the boxmanger tab and set the boxsize to 37, as this this gonna be the box size
+3. Switch to the :guilabel:`boxmanger` tab and set the :guilabel:`boxsize` to 37, as this this gonna be the box size we will use for extraction

 4. Press on the (+) symbol to star the picking.